Jesperstriker/Jesperstriker.github.io/Reddit Network Analysis.md

 The interesting part about reddit is, that it is a large forum with many different types of people, from rich to poor, tall to small and many other factors.
 All these people are put together on a global scale and is able to communicate about anything they desire.
 The behaviour of people on the forum can be interesting to see, and the contents of what people discuss, can be reflected on society.

-Each of the major categories is from a subreddit called "TheoryOfReddit".
+Each of the categories is from a subreddit called "TheoryOfReddit".
 Here people discuss data about reddit, and the categories are originating from a dicussion of a topic on reddit. <a href="https://www.reddit.com/r/TheoryOfReddit/comments/1f7hqc/the_200_most_active_subreddits_categorized_by/">The discussion can be seen be seen here</a>

+The data is fetched from reddit in the start of November 2018. <a href="https://drive.google.com/open?id=1uvFVS-QrKgAvG0nZnEKb190qXhydq9av">The data can be found here.</a>

 # The comments